Judge to block Florida abortion ban; Kentucky ban on hold

 “It’s a lot of unnecessary delays and patients are at the whims of the legal system right now,” she said.

-The flurry of court activity has caused confusion in other states as well.
+The back-and-forth court activity has caused confusion in other states as well.

-In Arizona, the attorney general said Wednesday that a total abortion ban that has been on the books since before statehood can be enforced, though the governor disagrees and has said a new law that bans abortion after 15 weeks takes precedence.
-Abortion providers in that state immediately stopped performing the procedure out of fear of prosecution.

-In Louisiana, that attorney general warned doctors against performing abortions, even while a ban there is temporarily blocked.
+The Texas attorney general filed an emergency appeal Thursday with the state Supreme Court, after a lower-court judge temporarily blocked enforcement of a decades-old law banning virtually all abortions.
+Texas Attorney General Ken Paxton said the old law prohibiting abortions unless necessary to save the life of the mother remains on the books.

+Texas already bans most abortions after about six weeks — before many women know they are pregnant — with no exception in cases of rape or incest.
+A separate trigger law that would prohibit virtually all abortions in the state is set to take effect in coming months.

 And in West Virginia, Gov. Jim Justice said Thursday that he will call a special legislative session to address the abortion law there.
 West Virginia bans abortions after 20 weeks, but the state also has a law dating to the mid-1800s that calls for anyone seeking an abortion to be charged with a felony punishable by up to 10 years in prison.
 The local chapter of the American Civil Liberties Union is challenging it.

-The state argued that abortion providers don’t have standing to make a claim of a personal right to privacy because they were acting as third parties on behalf of their patients.
-Attorneys also said the state’s constitutional right to privacy doesn’t include the right to abortion, arguing that the state has an interest in safeguarding health and protecting potential life.

-In a statement, DeSantis said the Florida Supreme Court previously misinterpreted Florida's right to privacy to include a right to an abortion “because the Florida Constitution does not include – and has never included – a right to kill an innocent unborn child.”
+In a statement, DeSantis said the Florida Supreme Court previously misinterpreted Florida’s right to privacy “because the Florida Constitution does not include – and has never included – a right to kill an innocent unborn child.”

-In Kentucky, Thursday's ruling allowed abortions to resume after they ended abruptly last week.
-Heather Gatnarek, an attorney for the ACLU of Kentucky, said nearly 200 women with scheduled appointments had been turned away from EMW Women’s Surgical Center, one of the two Louisville abortion clinics, in recent days.

-The ACLU and Planned Parenthood released a joint statement saying they were glad the “cruel abortion bans” were blocked, adding that since last week’s ruling, “numerous Kentuckians have been forced to carry pregnancies against their will or flee their home state in search of essential care.”
+Elsewhere, the owner of North Dakota's only abortion clinic said she is working in an unpredictable environment.
+Tammi Kromenaker, owner and operator of Red River Women’s Clinic in Fargo, said her clinic is still providing procedures but was told it must stop by July 28.
+Then, she'll move the clinic across state lines to neighboring Moorhead, Minnesota.

+“The most important thing I need to get out is that we are still here, we are still seeing patients,” Kromenaker said.
+“Patients shouldn’t be facing these fears and confusion just for what used to be constitutionally protected medical care.”

 For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion.